 Typically in the course of the three years of KS3, pupils will follow the course outlined below.

-The Edexcel GCSE History course builds on the topics and skills covered during Key Stage 3.
-The course is split into four units of study, with three of these being assessed by formal examinations at the end of the course.
-One unit is a controlled assessment completed in the classroom.
+The AQA GCSE History course builds on the topics and skills covered during Key Stage 3.
+The course is split into four units of study, and each are assessed by two formal examinations at the end of the course.

 Netherhall High School